Cindy (film)

 Cindy is a 1978 American musical television movie, shot on videotape and first broadcast on the ABC television network, with an entirely African-American cast.
 Directed by William A. Graham, the film is an urbanized retelling of Cinderella.

 Plot

-After World War II, Cindy (Woodard) has moved from the south to live in Harlem with her newly blended family.
+After World War II, Cindy has moved from the south to live in Harlem with her newly blended family.
 She finds herself constantly abused by her stepmother and stepsisters.
-Her father (Mitchell) provides some comfort but cannot prevent the abuse entirely.
-One night, she meets Captain Joe Prince (Davis) and is swept off her feet.
+Her father provides some comfort but cannot prevent the abuse entirely.
+One night, she meets Captain Joe Prince and is swept off her feet.
 A romance soon ensues.